ibanknatoPrad/oreasat-structure-B/Home.md

 Welcome to the oresat-structure wiki!
+This is the go-to guide for contributing to the OreSat project.

 ## Downloading the Repository